jerryxgh/semantic-thrift/README.md

   (setq thrift-mode-syntax-table semantic-thrift-syntax-table))
 ```

-We recommend `use-package` like tool to manage package, like this:
+We recommend `use-package` like tools to manage package, like this:
 ```emacs-lisp
 (use-package semantic-thrift
   :ensure t